California revenue is growing. So why the talk of deficits?

 About two-thirds of the $36 billion has gone to required education spending; by law, about half of state revenue must go to K-12 schools and community colleges.
 Per-student spending in the governor’s budget proposal is up $3,900 since 2011-2012.

 The state’s decision to expand the Medi-Cal program, as allowed under President Barack Obama’s Affordable Care Act, will cost $1.6 billion from the general fund in the next budget.
-While the federal government initially covered all medical costs for newly eligible people, the state is now responsible for covering 5 percent.

 Brown and lawmakers have also expanded higher education funding.
 Costs are up for public-employee pensions and retiree health care costs.
 The higher minimum wage and collective bargaining agreements have increased state labor costs.